top of page

 This Isn’t Fair — And Everyone Knows It

-A male and a female athlete are different physiques.
+A male and a female athlete have different physiques.

 That’s not opinion.